 Many Intel processors have a GPU - the graphics chip - built into the CPU.

-There is a more powerful series of processor available, which is the Intel Core i9.
+There is a more powerful series of consumer-focused processor available which is the Intel Core i9.

 Which is best: i3, i5 or i7?